 Raissa Contreras is a filmmaker & artist in Baltimore.
 She has an MA in Film & Video from MICA & an MFA in Painting from University of New Mexico.
 She has taught film and media studies in the Electronic Media & Film Department at Towson University and art and art history at MICA, Towson University and Goucher College.
-She served on the selection team for the Le Petit Cannes Film Festival in May 2018.
+She served on the selection team for the Le Petit Cannes Film Festival in 2018.

 Her work has exhibited nationally and internationally.
 Her paintings, drawings, & film stills have shown in Los Angeles, New York, Washington, DC, Baltimore, and New Mexico and are in private collections across the country.
-She received a MD State Individual Artist's Grant for Media Arts in May 2019.
+She received a MD State Individual Artist's Grant for Media Arts in 2019.